haraka/Haraka/docs/plugins/auth/flat_file.md

 style formatting.

 Authentication methods are listed in the `[core]` section under `methods` parameter.
-You can list a few authentification methods comma separated.
-Currently only two methods are supported : `CRAM-MD5`, `PLAIN` and `LOGIN`.
-Be aware, the `PLAIN` and `LOGIN` methods are highly unsecure which is why TLS is required before AUTH is offered.
+Lists of authentification methods are comma separated.
+Currently supported methods are: `CRAM-MD5`, `PLAIN` and `LOGIN`.
+The `PLAIN` and `LOGIN` methods are not secure.
+That is why TLS is required before AUTH is offered.

 Example: